Clients say Adam “has very broad horizons and a high intellect” and that “he is a great attorney and very effective for his clients.” Chambers USA

 Adam Cote is the Leader of the Energy Practice Group and a member of Drummond Woodsum Strategic Consulting.
 Adam has nearly 20 years of experience serving the legal needs of clients in renewable energy matters, with a focus on renewable energy development, the wholesale purchase of electricity, the development of renewable energy credit policies, renewable portfolio standards, energy storage, demand response and non-transmission alternative technologies.
 A former renewable energy business owner, Adam brings a sophisticated understanding of the business dynamics of the industry to his legal practice.

 Adam also combines substantial knowledge of public policy, organizational development, law and regulation with deft political handling to deliver tremendous value to his clients.
 Adam regularly advises a cross-section of businesses, regulated utilities, landowners, municipalities, school districts, and trade associations on strategic goals such as navigating a complex legal issue, passing a law, or initiating and closing a deal.

-Adam was recognized as part of Best Lawyers USA, Energy Law 2020-2021 for his notable work.
+Adam was recognized for his notable work in Best Lawyers USA for Energy Law and Energy Regulatory Law, and Chambers USA Maine Guide for Energy and Natural Resources.
 In 2014, Adam was one of twelve veterans named a White House “Champion of Change” by the Obama Administration for “advancing clean energy and climate security.”